Mealman1551/ArchivedDataCodec/README.md

 ## Build ADC

 > [!Note]
 > For compiling on Python 3.13 and up, a C compiler is required.
 On Linux, GCC is sufficient.
-On Windows, MSVC (cl.exe) is required > >via Visual Studio Build Tools 2022.
+On Windows, MSVC (cl.exe) is required via Visual Studio Build Tools 2022.
 Python 3.12 can compile without a C compiler using MinGW64.

-Supported versions: 1.0.0, 1.1.0, 1.2.0, 1.3.1, 1.4.3.
-Use `make windows` or `make linux` for the latest version (1.4.3), or `x.x.x-windows` / `x.x.x-linux` for a specific version.
+Supported versions: 1.0.0, 1.1.0, 1.2.0, 1.3.1, 1.4.4.
+Use `make windows` or `make linux` for the latest version (1.4.4), or `x.x.x-windows` / `x.x.x-linux` for a specific version.

 ### Building on Windows